DaMSL/K3/README.md

 [![Build Status](https://travis-ci.org/DaMSL/K3-Core.svg?branch=master)](https://travis-ci.org/DaMSL/K3-Core)
 [![Stories in Ready](https://badge.waffle.io/damsl/k3-core.png?label=ready&title=Ready)](https://waffle.io/damsl/k3-core)

-K3 is a programming language for building specialized large-scale data systems.
+K3 is a programming language for building large-scale data __systems__.
+Hadoop, Spark, Storm and Graphlab are all examples of such systems.
+We aim to provide a high-level, declarative way of exploring the design space and tradeoffs in such systems, enabling the construction of specialized, efficient, data processing tools.

-K3 aims to separate high-performance systems design and implementation concerns from application and algorithm logic.
+K3's features center on separating high-performance systems design and implementation concerns from application and algorithm logic.
 We empower K3 developers to create algorithms with the mindset of working on a single machine, and then facilitate the transition to a scalable service with our data systems building blocks (e.g., resource allocation, replication, data partitioning, fault tolerance).
 Our language and compiler allows us to leverage powerful program analyses and statistics to realize co-design opportunities that are often lost at API boundaries in library and framework-based approaches.